Havner/trainsim-helper/main/readme.txt

   http://www.emulation-evolved.net/
   http://www.deinmeister.de/jct_e.htm

-  NOTE 3: There is no Steam Locos support in this software as I don't drive them, but in principle it could be added.

-  The full description on how it works and what can you possibly do with that starts at section 9.
+  The full description on how it works and what can you possibly do with that starts at section 10.
 Also mind you, this is not all GUI software.
 Also because of the way it works (injecting itself into LUA scripts) it requires to get your hands dirty a little.
 Read carefully and tread lightly.
 Make backups and prepare some good text